 The Emergence of the Motherhood Premium: Recent Trends in the Motherhood Wage Gap Across the Wage Distribution

-ABSTRACT: The average wage gap between mothers and non-mothers has greatly declined over the past two decades, but it is unknown which group of earners has led this declining trend in the motherhood wage gap (MWG): high-wage, mean-wage, or low-wage earners.
-This paper estimates recent trends in the MWG across women's wage distribution using the unconditional quantile regression method and finds that the MWG evolves heterogeneously by women's wage level.
-The MWG below the median declines less than the average.
-Mothers' wages sharply increase at the upper wage quantiles in the mid-1990s, leading to the motherhood premium.
-This great convergence of the MWG, which is largely driven by high-wage earners, may have resulted in a rise in inequality among mothers.
-I also explore several underlying forces to explain the heterogeneous convergence of the MWG and the emergence of the motherhood premium, focusing on changes in first-birth timing, marriage, and work hours.
-I conclude that an increase in marriage of high-wage women and their delays in first-birth timing result in positive selection into motherhood for high-wage earners.
-Moreover, increasing trends in mothers' overwork and the overwork premium are one of the probable reasons for the large changes in the MWG at the upper wage quantiles in the mid-1990s.
+ABSTRACT: The average wage gap between mothers and non-mothers has greatly declined over the last several decades, and there is no unexplained wage gap between mothers and non-mothers since 2006.
+However, a large decline in the average motherhood wage gap (MWG) does not mean the MWG has been equally reduced for all mothers.
+This paper estimates recent trends in the MWG across women's wage distribution using the unconditional quantile regression method as well as changes in wage structure gap between mothers and non-mothers applying Oaxaca-Blinder decomposition method in the context of a quantile analysis.
+I find that the large decrease in the MWG observed on average is a high-quantile phenomenon.
+Mothers' wages sharply increase at the upper wage quantiles in the mid-1990s, leading to a reversed MWG (motherhood premium).
+This great convergence of the MWG, which is largely driven by high-wage earners, has resulted in a rise in wage inequality among mothers.
+I also explore plausible factors that are most closely associated with the heterogeneous evolution of the MWG, focusing on changes in first-birth timing, marriage, and labor supply.
+I conclude that positive selection into marriage among high-wage women and their delays in first-birth timing result in motherhood premium for high-wage earners.
+Moreover, increasing trends in high-wage mothers' long work hours and the wage compensation for the long hours of work are a plausible reason for the large increase in the relative wages of mothers at the upper wage quantiles in the mid-1990s.